elsafluss/hang-in-there/README.md

 All currently saved posters are displayed, including any user-generated posters that were saved.
 <ul>
   <li>Back to Main displays the main page again.</li>
+  <li>Double clicking a saved poster image will remove it from the saved posters</li>
 </ul>

 ## Make Your Own Poster Page.